+- Series Officials will include:

+- Chief Steward / Clerk of Course

+- Chief Scrutineer / Technical Officer

+- Series Co-ordinator

-- 1. Series Officials will include; (addendum 10, 2012) - Chief Steward with minimum grade 1 qualification. - Clerk of Course with minimum grade 1 qualification. - Chief Scrutineer / Technical Officer - Series Co-ordinator - 2.
-At each round of the series, a minimum of three (3) Stewards with a grading of 1,2 or 3 will be appointed by the relevant State Karting Council from recommendations made by the State Officials Co-ordinator.
-Level 4 Stewards may be appointed in addition to the minimum requirement, for training purposes only. - 3.
+- There will be a minimum of Four (4) Stewards at each round of the series, including a Chief Steward with Grade 1 qualifications.
+The relevant State Karting Council will appoint the remaining Stewards from recommendations made by the State Officials Coordinator. - 3.
 The IKC Committee shall cover travel expenses associated with the provision of the appointed Series Officials.
 All other expenses including the evening meal (recommended \$40 limit per night) are the responsibility of the promoting club.